openworm/bionet/README.md

-bionet
+Bionet
 ======

 #Artificial biological neural network

-bionet simulates a biologically inspired neural network composed of sensory neurons, interneurons, and motor neurons which can be connected in arbitrary configurations.
+Bionet simulates a biologically inspired neural network composed of sensory neurons, interneurons, and motor neurons which can be connected in arbitrary configurations.
 Signals propagate through the network one synapse at a time.
 A network behavior is defined as a sequence of sensory-motor neuron firings.

-bionet also possesses a network morphogenesis capability:
+Bionet also possesses a network morphogenesis capability:
 An isomorphic network reproduces the behaviors of another network without knowing its interneuron configuration.
 A homomorphic network additionally mirrors the interneuron configuration of the other network.